Tax Tips for Gig Workers in 2021

 Due to the historic pandemic, the freelancing market rose by 25% between April and June of 2020.
 Workers looking to supplement lost income, or find flexibility in an uncertain climate, turned to the gig economy for work opportunities.

 Whether you are a long time gig worker or became an independent contractor for the first time last year, if you had net earnings of $400 or more as a gig worker in 2020, then you will need to file a tax return that reports this income.

 Being a gig economy worker often means that you are an independent contractor, or self-employed.
 As an independent contractor, you will need to pay taxes differently than workers classified as employees.

-If you have a tax liability greater than $1,000 in the 2019 tax year (in other words, you owe more than $1,000 in taxes), your self-employment taxes should be paid on a quarterly basis.
+If you have a tax liability greater than $1,000 in the 2020 tax year (in other words, you owe more than $1,000 in taxes), your self-employment taxes should be paid on a quarterly basis to avoid penalties.
 Keep track of and pay by these due dates to avoid a penalty: April 15, June 15, September 15, and January 15.
 Failure to make these quarterly estimated tax payments on time will result in substantial interest penalties.

-As an independent contractor or self-employed individual, you may be able to deduct certain expenses relating to operating your business.
+As an independent contractor or self-employed individual, you may be able to deduct business expenses related to your work in the gig economy.
 A business expense is considered to be both “ordinary and necessary” to completing your job.